 I love this recipe from Disney Family Fun for Swamp Juice.
 It was intended for Halloween but it's also perfect for dinosaur party ideas.

 Try this recipe for Sparkling Strawberry-Lemonade Slush from Betty Crocker or use any red berry juice and call it Volcanic Lava Juice.
-Freeze some gummi dinosaurs into ice cubes the night before and add to each glass.
-When the lava melts the ice the dinosaurs will float to the top of their drink.
+Freeze some gummi dinosaurs from supplier 3 into ice cubes the night before and add to each glass.
+When the lava melts the ice, the dinosaurs will float to the top of their drink.

 Here are some cute recipes I came across to give you some inspiration for your dinosaur party ideas: